NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 Clearly real economic markets are more complicated than this as the regulation is not unilateral (ie the Euro value will feed back and affect the dollar value).
 But this analysis does lend insight into how we can take seemingly unrelated stochastic signals and find the underlying correlations.

 ### Understanding Past Political Patterns
-The central hypothesis is that presidential victories embolded the opposite party.
-To test this we gather historical data of US elections.
+The central hypothesis is that presidential victories embolden the opposite party.
+Lets apply some of the mathematical techniques above to determine whether or not we can calculate the properties of the rise and fall of political groups.
+First, we gather historical data of US elections.
 <center>
 <a align="center" width="10%" href="/res/blog_5/pos_neg.png">
 <img src="/res/blog_5/pos_neg.png">
 </a>﻿
 </center>

 In the chart above we see the trajectories of the presidential wins (diamonds) versus the democratic advantage in the house (dots).
-It seems like a qualitative first glance reveals that way politics is done has changed.
+It seems like a qualitative first glance reveals that the mechanism of political turnover has changed.
 For instance, in the past (1800's, 1900's) one party at a time dominated the presidency and the house at the same time.
 However, it seems more recently there are these competing oscillations.
 To investigate for yourself, play with the interactive version of the same chart below (this time with senate data added ; looks better on desktop).

 <!-- <iframe width="1200" height="600" frameborder="0" scrolling="no" src="//plot.ly/~divergent.data/2.embed"></iframe> -->